kign/c4wa/etc/doc/language.md

 Note that `memset` and `memcpy` are known as _bulk-memory operations_ and as of now are still considered experimental; they may not be supported by all runtimes.
 If you compile WAT file which includes these operators with `wat2wasm`, you must include option `--enable-bulk-memory`.
+There is also a [compiler option](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md) `Xwasm.bulk-memory=no` to replace bulk memory operations with emulations.

+(P.S.
+2022-01: latest version of `wat2wasm` no longer needs or recognizes `--enable-bulk-memory`)

 `c4wa` supports these operations by default.
 However, for better compatibility, it provides a transparent emulation, which can enabled with compiler option `-Xwasm.bulk-memory=false` .